JurgenKonniger/AppleMagicSwitcher/README.md

 - [**Homebrew**](https://brew.sh/) (for installing blueutil)

 ## Motivation
-I was looking for a simple way to switch my Magic keyboard between different MacBooks without using a lightning cable.
+I was looking for a simple way to switch my Magic keyboard between different MacBooks without using a lightning or USB cable.
 There are several ways to achieve this.
 There are paid apps and also open source solutions.
 My preference was using an open-source solution which is well-maintained.
 That made me choose something based on blueutil.
 I stumbled upon MonkeySwitcher which is an app.
 This app has blueutil embedded, but I wanted a solution that makes use of the most recent version of blueutil.